 The state restrictions will remain in effect through July 5.
 At that time, state officials will reevaluate conditions based on updated fire danger and drought forecasts.

-Residents are encouraged to review fireworks restrictions in their communities before lighting any fireworks.
-Many CSD schools are in restricted areas.
+Residents are encouraged to review fireworks restrictions in their communities.
+Many CSD schools are in those restricted areas.

 Canyons’ on-campus firework restrictions do not apply to professionally managed fireworks displays that have been approved in advance, such as municipal celebrations, high school Homecoming activities, or other special events.
 Those events are conducted by licensed professionals and include standby crews from local fire departments to ensure public safety.